IBM/universal-connectors/docs/available_plugins.md

 [Here](../docs/Guardium%20Data%20Protection/developing_plugins_gdp.md) is a guide for developing new plug-ins for Guardium Data Protection.

-[Here](../docs/Guardium%20Insights/3.2.x/developing_plugins_gi.md) is a guide for developing new plug-ins for Guardium Insights (for 3.2.x versions only).
+[Here](../docs/Guardium%20Insights/3.2.x/developing_plugins_gi.md) is a guide for developing new plug-ins for Guardium Insights (version 3.2.x only).